Monthly Tech-Tip | No tracking! No ads! |

 Key phrases linking here: 3d 3d-printed clay, 3d printing clay - Learn more

-3D printers that can extrude a clay paste are available now, the industry is surprisingly mature and making great strides into large-scale manufacture.
-While other technologies do exist (e.g. glue-bonding powder particles layer by layer), paste extrusion is pervasive.
-Objects are most commonly printed by extruding layers from a nozzle.
+3D printers that can extrude a clay paste are available now, the traditional ceramic industry is surprisingly mature and making great strides into large-scale manufacture.
+While other technologies do exist (e.g. glue-bonding powder particles layer by layer), paste extrusion is pervasive (where objects are forming by layering from a nozzle).
 These are additive processes (as opposed to subtractive where material is cut away from a block).

-The RepRap international movement to develop open-source hardware and software platforms for 3D printing helped push 3D printing in hobby ceramics starting around 2005.
+The RepRap international movement to develop open-source hardware and software platforms for 3D printing helped push the technology into hobby ceramics starting around 2005.
 Anyone can now buy and assemble a standard filament printer to learn many details of their mechanics and operation.
-Once understood, a printer of any size could theoretically be constructed.
+Once understood, a printer of any size could theoretically be constructed (google "retrofit 3D printer for clay" to see how much activity there is).
 In clay printing the focus is on the print head and how to deliver a thick paste to it and extrude it at a constant rate without air bubbles (flow cannot easily be turned on and off, it has to flow constantly, placing limits on what can be printed).
-One type of extruder print head has a barrel and auger driven by a stepper motor, basically a small pugmill, its extrusion nose is the printhead nozzle.
+One type of extruder print head has a barrel and auger driven by a stepper motor, as already noted, it is basically a small pugmill, its extrusion nose is the printhead nozzle.
 Another uses a stepper motor and worm gear to drive a piston to pressure clay into a flexible tube that feeds the printhead.
+Files can be downloaded to print all the parts to make these.

-Printers designed for clay are appearing with increasing frequency.
-A potter could easily spend $10k but use caution, the laws of physics and common sense apply.
+Commodity printers designed for clay are appearing with increasing frequency.
+A potter could easily spend $10k - but use caution, the laws of physics and common sense apply.
 Machines have differing priorities.
 Lutum and WASP machines push clay through a flexible tube to a tiny pugmill in the printhead.
 The PotterBot is moving the entire piece being printed (on the x-y axes).
-The only solution is often to simply print really slowly.
+The only solution is often to simply print very slowly.
 Many are shocked when they realize that even normal printing time for a large piece could be days!

 Traditional clay suppliers are also producing clays for this.
 But be skeptical.
 One of the bodies claims to have 40% 80 mesh grog, however, our testing found no grog!
 Besides, grog is undesirable since it would wear out the print head quickly or clog it.
 Another porcelain has 25% water yet claims to have drying shrinkage of 6.5% (this is highly improbable and even if true would make it too non-plastic and fast-drying).
 Some have shipped in, at considerable cost, non-plastic 3D printing clays and found that the plastic bodies they have used for years work better!
 When printing takes a long time the bottom and top of a piece are soft and the center gets stiffer, a plastic clay that dries slower is better.
 In addition, printing overhangs is a big issue - again, plastic clays hold up better.